[Paper] Creative Ownership in the Age of AI

 Modeling the creative ecosystem

-- The authors view the set of all existing creative works as a corpus (C).
+- The authors treat the set of all existing creative works as a corpus (C).

-- A generative AI system is represented as a closure operator (G) that, given (C), produces a superset (G(C)) of all works the system could output.
+- A generative‑AI system is modeled as a closure operator (G) that, given (C), produces a superset (G(C)) containing every work the system could output.

 Defining infringement